joomla/joomla-framework/docs/introduction.md

 ## Bootstrapping

 Bootstrapping the Joomla Framework is done by including `/libraries/import.php` in your application.
-This file will initiliase a number of constants if they are not already defined by the developer prior to including the import.php file:
+This file will initialise a number of constants if they are not already defined by the developer prior to including the import.php file: